Generalized splines on graphs with two labels and polynomial splines on cycles: Applications

-These results also allow us to contextualize the lower bound conjecture described in the introduction.
+These results also allow us to contextualize the lower bound conjecture.
 In particular, we can bound the dimension of $S^1_d(\Delta)$ by building the triangulation $\Delta$ one interior vertex at a time, and by using Corollary \ref{corollary: dimension of splines on pinwheels} to bound the contribution of each interior vertex.

 \begin{corollary} Suppose $\Delta$ and $\Delta'$ are triangulations of a region in the plane satisfying the hypotheses of Proposition~\ref{proposition: billera result} and that $\Delta'$ is obtained by adding a new interior cell to $\Delta$ with $k$ triangles radiating around the new interior vertex.